SCBuergel/account0000r/README.md

 # account0000r - extendable EVM account overview

 account0000r lets you check EVM accounts accross chains.
 It keeps a local record in a JSON file and is aimed at being easily extendable.
+It helps you answer questions such as:

+> On which chain did I use this account?

+> Which of my 100 accounts has a balance > 0 on any chain?

+> I backed up my mnemonic, but where are the accounts and which of them did I ever use?

+> Do I have any unclaimed [ENTER PROJECT NAME] airdrops for any of my 100 accounts?

 ## Usage